Baker's Pure Rye 1847

 “Purchased November 1943 from the Estate of Mrs. Henry Walters,” says a small label on the back.
 Henry Walters was the son of W. T. Walters

 .
-Which means this bottle came from the personal collection of the family that originally made it.
+Which means this bottle came from the personal collection of the family that originally made the product.

-Henry Walters died in 1931, and when his wife Sadie passed 10 years later, portions of the estate were liquidated in high-end sales.
-In November 1943, the Walters cellar was up for grabs at a prestigious event in New York.
-Held at the Ritz-Carlton, it was even covered in The New Yorker.
+After the passing of Henry and his wife Sadie, the Walters cellar was sold at a prestigious event in New York.
+Held at the Ritz-Carlton in November 1943, it was even covered in The New Yorker.

 They wrote of the “Tasting and Sale of the Wines and Spirits from the Estate of Mrs. Henry Walters,”